Rays vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In eight games as the favorite over the last 10 matchups, the Rays have a record of 5-3.
+- The Rays have been an underdog just two times in their last 10 contests and split those games 1-1.

-- When it comes to hitting the over, the Rays and their opponents are 7-3-0 in their last 10 games with a total.
+- In their previous 10 games with a total, the Rays and their opponents have combined to exceed the over/under on seven occasions.

-- The Rays have not covered in any of their last two games with a spread.
+- The Rays have not covered the runline in any of their previous 10 contests (two of those games had a spread).

 Rays Betting Records & Stats